trayio/falafel/README.md

 `CONNECTOR_FILE_REGION` and `CONNECTOR_FILE_BUCKET` environment variables can be set to override the default region and bucket.

+Unless the `disableObjectAcl` flag is set, the upload functions will create the S3 object with the access control list (ACL) property of `bucket-owner-full-control`.
+This means the owning AWS account of the target bucket will have access to the object even if the upload is being run from a different account.

 #### `falafel.files.streamUpload` (recommended)
 The `falafel.files.streamUpload` accepts the following object:
 ```js